Ayush-sk-Pathak/Continuum/docs/ARCHITECTURE.md

 3B.4 WHY THE BRIDGE FRAME MUST NEVER BE BYPASSED
 --------------------------------------------------------------------------------

-⚠️  HISTORICAL NOTE: During development, there were multiple attempts to "simplify" the pipeline by bypassing the Bridge Engine and passing raw frames directly to Wan I2V.
+âš ï¸  HISTORICAL NOTE: During development, there were multiple attempts to "simplify" the pipeline by bypassing the Bridge Engine and passing raw frames directly to Wan I2V.
 This is ALWAYS wrong.
 Here's why: